rudresh051/Software-Testing-Resources/Misc/Talks/2025_25_02_QA_Podcast.md

 * Keep your profile update more frequent
 * It keep on SEO search
 * Specific Timings - Keep on eye for job posting and apply as quickly as possbile
-* Anyhow come to direct conversation with Recruiter.
+* Anyhow come to direct conversation with The Recruiter.
-* Many times visibility plays bigger role than any other thing.
+* Many times visibility plays bigger factor than any other thing.
+* Keep notification on for Naukri.com
+* Make a Master CV which has everything.
+And to make a job specific to after edit.
+* Ideally 80% should match with Job profile

+## Right strategy to apply for jobs on LinkedIn?

+* LinkedIn Drawback - Recruiter don't close if job is filled
+* Do something that Recruiter finds your profile
+* Optimize your Profile.
+SEO friendly so that it can come in first 1-2 page when a Recruiter search for a job candidate on LinkedIn
+* Suppose if I want to switch to sales job I should have keywords like cold calling, sales.
+    * Keywords are important
+* Join group and community and be proactive on LinkedIn( Reposting, comment, Posts)
+* Make a list of companies and follow those pages where you want to target.
+* Last way is start asking for referrals and follow up.
+    * It's all about sales in the market